aboutte/npm-pipeline-example/README.md

 ### Infrastructure as Code

 Terraform is used for all Infrastructure as Code (IaC).
-The Terraform is broken down into three modules
+The Terraform is broken down into three modules:

 - admin-tenant - This creates the DuploCloud Tenant.
-Details about the DuploCloud can be found [here](https://docs.duplocloud.com/docs/getting-started/application-focussed-interface/tenant).
+Details about the DuploCloud Tenant can be found [here](https://docs.duplocloud.com/docs/getting-started/application-focussed-interface/tenant).
 - aws-services - This creates all of the AWS Services to support the application (RDS, SQS, EKS worker nodes, etc)
-- app - This deploys the application and provides all of the required configuration (environemnt variables, secrets, etc)
+- app - This deploys the application and provides all of the required configuration (environemnt variables, secrets, configmap etc)

-The Terraform is written in a way where multiple environments (dev, qa, staging, production) can be created and maintaine from the same Terraform project.
+The Terraform is written in a way where multiple environments (dev, qa, staging, production) can be created and maintained from the same Terraform project.
 More on this in the Configuraiton section below.

-Each Terraform module can be found under the `iac/terraform` directory and a REAADME has been provided to document all inputs and outputs.
+Each Terraform module can be found under the `iac/terraform` directory and a REAADME has been provided to document all inputs and outputs ([admin-tenant](iac/terraform/admin-tenant/README.md), [aws-services](iac/terraform/aws-services/README.md), [app](iac/terraform/app/README.md)).

 ## Deployment